 - 2 tablespoons extra virgin olive oil

-- To make the Romesco Sauce, put all the ingredients in a food processor, except the olive oil, salt, and hot red pepper flakes.
-Process to a coarse paste.
+- To make the Romesco Sauce, put all the ingredients in a food processor, except the salt and hot red pepper flakes.
+Process to a coarse purée.
 Season with salt.
 Add a pinch of hot red pepper flakes if you want it spicier.

 - Preheat a grill on high medium high or prepare a medium fire in a grill.